Ctc8/oaf-orblabs/README.md

 2. create db migrations using $ `npm run create-db-migrations src/migrations/<migration_name>`
 3. run the DB migrations using `npm run run-db-migrations`
 - if you ever want to revert migrations, you can use the following `npm run revert-db-migrations`

+## Week 5 -> Reading data from DB + Unit tests

+# We want to answer the following questions
+1. What was the overview of transactions that happened today?
+- number of transaction, how many where going out?, how many were coming in?, where were those coming in originating from, where were those leaving going to, etc
+2. What transactions had he highest fee?
+3. What transaction had the lowest fee?
+4. What is the best time to make a transaction?

+# Bonus: Unit testing
+1. npm install @types/jest jest ts-jest
+2. Add jest.config.js
+3. Add the test_utils
+4. Update data_source.ts to connect to the right db for tests
+5. Create a test folder and add the factor for transactions
+6. Add the test transaction.test.ts

+To run a particular test file, use the following:
+$ `npm run  test path-to-file` e.g. $ `npm run test src/tests/data/transaction.test.ts`

+To run a particular test in a file, use the following:
+$ `npm run  test path-to-file -t test-name` e.g. $ `npm run  test src/tests/data/transaction.test.ts -t "basic -- data is expected"`

+To run all files in a folder, use the following:
+$ `npm run test path-to-folder` e.g. $ `npm run  test src/tests`